 BED

-Safety and effectiveness of lisdexamfetamine dimesylate capsules have not been established in patients less than 18 years of age.
+Safety and effectiveness of lisdexamfetamine dimesylate capsules have not been established in pediatric patients with BED less than 18 years of age.

 Growth Suppression